DiRW: Path-Aware Digraph Learning for Heterophily

 \subsubsection{Weight-free Path Encoding}

-To account for the varying influence of nodes along a path, DiRW employs an exponential decay function to assign weights and compute the path embedding.
-This scheme preserves the order information in the sequence and ensures that nodes in proximity to the originating node in the path are accorded greater significance in the path embedding.
-The weight assigned to each node in the path is calculated as follows:
+To address the varying influence of nodes along a path, DiRW uses an exponential decay function to assign weights and compute the path embedding:

-where $c\in (0,1)$ is the decay hyperparameter, and $k$ denotes the length of the path.
-The path embedding is obtained by a weighted sum of the node features along the path, given by:
+where $\gamma\in (0,1)$ represents the decay parameter and $P_u^{(l)}$ denotes the $l$-th sampled path of node $u$.

-where $P_u^{(j)}$ and $\mathbf{h}_u^{(j)}$ represent the $j$-th sampled path and $j$-th path embedding of node $u$, respectively.
 This weight-free aggregation mechanism allows for the integration of the sampling into the pre-processing stage, which substantially reduces the computational complexity during training.
-Moreover, the exponential decay mechanism effectively retains the sequential information inherent in the walk sequence, surpassing the constraints of conventional message-passing approaches that often rely on uniform weighting.
+Moreover, by giving greater significance to nodes closer to the originating node, the exponential decay mechanism effectively captures the sequential information inherent in the walk sequence, overcoming the constraints of uniform weighting often found in message-passing approaches~\cite{kipf2016gcn}.